 Here are some valuable tips to ensure your abstract is effective:

-In conclusion, the dissertation abstract serves as a powerful gateway in the world of academia.
-It's the gateway to your research, the lens through which your work is viewed by others.
+The dissertation abstract serves as a powerful gateway into the world of academia.
+It's the gateway to your research and the lens through which your work is viewed by others.

 By following a structured approach, focusing on key elements, and adhering to word limits, you can write a dissertation abstract that stands out.